rails-inspire-django/django-turbo-helper/README.md

 create_todo_view = CreateTodoView.as_view()
 ```

-This class automatically adopts the convention of using the underscore prefix for any partials, so you could save a lines of code and just write:
+This class automatically adopts the convention of using the underscore prefix for any partials, so you could save a couple lines of code and just write:

 ```
 class CreateTodoView(TurboStreamCreateView):